Sarian-Lang/csarian/README.md

 # Sarian

 **Sarian** is an interpreted programming language written in C, designed for simplicity and rapid development.
-Still under active development, so you can expect unfinished code.

 ---

 ## General Information

+- **Status: ** Working in 0.1 version
 - **Documentation:** (yet to be made)
 - **Supported platforms:** Linux, Windows
 - **License:** MIT License